rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/cloud-bursting-using-auto-scale-rackconnect-and-f5-load-balancers/index.md

 product_url: rackspace-auto-scale
 ---

+Bursting, or Cloud Bursting, is a technique used to dynamically scale more rapidly than what a dedicated environment might be able to based on a need for resources.
+For example, if you have an eCommerce application running on a dedicated infrastructure, if it reaches peak capacity due to a high traffic event, an option would be to then *burst* and provision servers in the public cloud infrastructure so as to handle the additional load and ensure all orders can be processed on time.
+This is made possible thanks to the elastic and on-demand nature of public cloud computing.
+Also, in Cloud you are only paying for the provisioned servers while you need them during the burst.

-You can use Auto Scale and RackConnect for *cloud bursting* by adding cloud servers dynamically in response to demand and removing them after they are no longer needed.
-This article provides information about configuring Auto Scale to use RackConnect to perform cloud bursting with an F5&reg; BIG-IP&reg; Local Traffic Manager (LTM) load balancer.
+You can use Auto Scale and RackConnect for “cloud bursting” by adding Rackspace Cloud Servers dynamically in response to demand and removing them after they are no longer needed.
+This article provides information about configuring Auto Scale to use RackConnect to perform cloud bursting with an F5® BIG-IP® Local Traffic Manager (LTM) load balancer.
 Using these technologies together, you can automatically scale your dedicated infrastructure to the Rackspace cloud by using scaling policies.
-In this way, RackConnect and Auto Scale enable you to realize the power of the [Hybrid Cloud](https://www.rackspace.com/cloud/hybrid/).
+In this way, RackConnect and Auto Scale enable you to realize the power of the Hybrid Cloud.

+The following diagram shows the path that inbound (and return) load balancer pool traffic follows to your cloud servers when you use Auto Scale with a F5 BIG-IP load balancer and RackConnect.

 The following diagram shows the path that inbound (and return) load balancer pool traffic follows to your cloud servers when you use Auto Scale with an F5